numericalalgorithmsgroup/dfols/docs/index.rst

 The upper and lower bounds on the variables are non-relaxable (i.e. DFO-LS will never ask to evaluate a point outside the bounds).

-Full details of the DFO-LS algorithm are given in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://arxiv.org/abs/1804.00154>`_, technical report, University of Oxford, (2018).
+Full details of the DFO-LS algorithm are given in our paper: C. Cartis, J. Fiala, B. Marteau and L. Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_] .
 DFO-LS is a more flexible version of `DFO-GN <https://github.com/numericalalgorithmsgroup/dfogn>`_.

 If you are interested in solving general optimization problems (without a least-squares structure), you may wish to try `Py-BOBYQA <https://github.com/numericalalgorithmsgroup/pybobyqa>`_, which has many of the same features as DFO-LS.